How can we reduce the carbon footprint of our food?

 For each product, you can see at what stage of the supply chain its emissions come from.

 This is the largest meta-analysis of global food systems to date, published in Science by Joseph Poore and Thomas Nemecek (2018).

-This metric takes into account not only CO2, but all greenhouse gases.
+This metric considers not only CO2 but all greenhouse gases.

-The most important point of this study is that there are massive differences in GHG emissions from different foods.
+The most crucial point of this study is that there are massive differences in GHG emissions from different foods.

 The carbon footprint of animal foods